ggerganov/llama.cpp/gguf-py/README.md

 ## TODO
 - [ ] Add tests
 - [ ] Include conversion scripts as command line entry points in this package.
+- Add CI workflow for releasing the package.